 - Algorithm: Select one of the following encryption algorithms: - AES: The AES (Advanced Encryption Standard) algorithm is a symmetric-key encryption standard adopted by the U.S. government.
 AES has a 128-bit block size with key lengths of 128, 192, and 256 bits. - AES provides the highest security coupled with fast encryption speed.
 This algorithm is the optimal choice for most users. - Blowfish: The Blowfish algorithm is a symmetric-key block cipher.
 It has a 64-bit block size with key lengths of 32 to 448 bits.
 It is a strong, fast, and compact algorithm. - DES: The DES (Data Encryption Standard) algorithm is a symmetric-key encryption standard that uses a 56-bit key. - Because of its 56-bit key size, DES is not as secure as AES or Blowfish.
 DES keys have been broken in less than 24 hours. - DESX: The DESX algorithm is a variant of the DES algorithm.
 It uses a 128-bit key. - Key Length: Select a key length.
 Key lengths vary depending on the encryption algorithm you select.
 We recommend that you choose the maximum key length for the algorithm.
 Doing so provides the highest security with no significant performance loss. - Encrypt only the used sectors of the drive: During initial encryption of a fixed disk volume, all of the sectors are encrypted unless you select this option.
 If you select this option, only the sectors that contain data are encrypted.
 Additional sectors are encrypted as they are used. - Encrypting all sectors (used and unused) greatly increases the initial encryption time.
 You should only encrypt unused sectors if you are concerned about unauthorized users possibly recovering previously deleted files from the unused (and unencrypted) sectors. - Block 1394 (FireWire) port: The 1394 interface provides direct memory access, or DMA.
 Direct access to system memory can compromise security by providing read and write access to stored sensitive data, including encryption and authentication data used by ZENworks Full Disk Encryption.
-Select this option to prevent direct access to memory through the 1394 port. - Enable software encryption of Opal compliant self-encrypting drives: Effective in ZENworks 2017 Update 1, this setting is preconfigured and cannot be disabled.
-It causes software encryption to be applied to self-encrypting drives, adding a second layer of encryption to the drives' hardware encryption.
+Select this option to prevent direct access to memory through the 1394 port. - Enable software encryption of Opal compliant self-encrypting drives: When enabled, this option does the following to OPAL 2.0 compliant self-encrypting drives: - Prevents the ZENworks Pre-Boot Authentication (PBA) mechanism from initiating the drive's locking feature.
+This allows the ZENworks PBA to work with ALL OPAL 2.0 compliant self-encrypting drives, not just the drives that are known to be drive-locking compatible with ZENworks Full Disk Encryption. - Applies software encryption to the drive, adding a second layer of encryption to the drive's already hardware-encrypted contents.